 - Salary: $65,810

 A market research analyst studies the market conditions of products and services.
-Their job is to research consumer interest in a company’s product, analyze the data and report back to the company so that it can better tailor its product towards its target demographic.
+Their job is to research consumer interest in a company’s product, analyze the data, and report back to the company so that it can better tailor its product toward its target demographic.
+This is a well-paid job that requires little interaction with clients, which is why it is considered one of the best non-customer-facing jobs.

 Data Analytics Career Path